laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

     conda

 If you get something like ``conda: command not found``, you do **not** have Conda installed.
-Install it with by downloading Miniconda (or Anaconda) from the :external:`official website <https://www.anaconda.com/download/success>` or follow :external:`their guide <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`.
-If you are not sure which one to install, we recommend Miniconda as it is the minimal installation of Conda.
+Install it by downloading Miniconda (or Anaconda) from the :external:`official website <https://www.anaconda.com/download/success>`, or follow :external:`their guide <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`.
+If you are unsure which to choose, we recommend Miniconda — it is the minimal Conda installation.

 .. warning::
     Mac users should pay special attention to the Anaconda/Miniconda installation options.
 Users with M-series chips should choose *Apple silicon*, **not** *Intel chip*.